 to create a pareto diagram for pareto analysis

-so you know where to focus your continuous improvement efforts.
+to know where to focus your efforts

 also known as a pareto graph

-Sample Pareto Chart example
+Sample Excel Pareto Chart template example

 Use a Pareto graph to quickly and visually identify the things (usually problems) that occur most frequently.

-The "Pareto Principle" is that 80% of your resources are spent on 20% of your problems.
+The 'Pareto Principle' is that 80% of your resources are spent on 20% of your problems.